Battle of Eccles Hill: Legacy

-Brome-Missisquoi veteran soldiers from the Missisquoi 60th Battalion proudly wore their new commemorative military medals engraved with the Fenian Raids of 1866–1870 inscription.
-In fact, after thirty years since the end of the Battle Of Eccles hill, the Canadian authorities decided to decorate all veterans who participated in pushing back the Fenian invasion.
-Thanks to the incorporated registry constituted in 1866 and 1870, today, we know who was part of the Volunteer Canadian militia.
+Brome-Missisquoi veteran soldiers from the Missisquoi 60th Battalion wore their new commemorative military medals engraved with the Fenian Raids of 1866–1870 inscription.
+Thirty years after the Battle Of Eccles hill, the Canadian authorities decided to decorate all veterans who had helped repel the Fenian invasion.
+Thanks to the incorporated registry constituted in 1866 and 1870, today, we can identify who was part of the Volunteer Canadian militia.